Application Process for 2017 - 2018

 Step 6: Check out the Cost of Attendance of your program.

-The 2017 - 2018 Cost of Attendance (COA) budgets are available for all programs after May 1, 2017.
+The 2017 - 2018 Cost of Attendance (COA) budgets are available for all programs.
 These will assist you in determining the maximum amount you can borrow for your year in your program.

 To check Federal Loan Balances, please go to the National Student Loan Data System (NSLDS) website.
 You will need your FSA ID to access your account.